nayanatara07/BackEnd-CovidTracker/README.md

 ### Dependencies

 - [Jinja](https://jinja.palletsprojects.com/): The template engine used to render HTML dynamically.
-- Django is used in my project.
+- I have used Django in my project.

 ### Running the Backend